wp-plugins/jp-user-registration-blacklist/readme.txt

 == Description ==

+### Update: 6/2015 ###
+Changed e-mail token and math problem confirmation logic.
+Previously, everything happened all at once, and the user would get prompted mutliple times for the math problem.
+Now, the user must answer the math problem first, before the e-mail token is sent.
+Once the math problem is correctly answered within the session, it isn't asked again.
+The user must now enter the correct token, which results in successful registration.
+SPECIAL THANKS TO OLEG M. FOR HELPING ME IDENTIFY, FIX, AND TEST THE ERROR!!

 ### Update: 5/2015 ###
 Added E-mail confirmation token.
 Prevents registration until user enters a token sent via e-mail.